 The transplant evaluation is a collaboration between all members of the care team, including physicians, surgeons, nurses, pharmacists, social workers, counselors and coordinators.
 Shannon Sova, BSN, RN, was the pretransplant coordinator for Cece’s evaluation.

 “My ultimate goal is to get patients evaluated and listed in the shortest period of time,” Sova said.
 “Cece was listed, with the highest priority status, for an organ.”

 The Only Option

-“For patients with acute liver failure, there is a very narrow window of time for treatment,” Dr. Hong said.
+“For patients with acute liver failure, there is a very narrow window of time for treatment,” the transplant surgeon said.
 “These patients deteriorate extremely rapidly.
 With a nationwide shortage of donor livers, we knew we needed to act fast in order for Cece to be an eligible recipient.
 And for Cece, transplant was the only option.”